dbackowski/rails_simple_event_sourcing/README.md

 - `CommandHandler` - is responsible for handling the passed command (it automatically checks if a command is valid), making additional API calls, and finally creating a proper event.
 This should always return the `RailsSimpleEventSourcing::Result` struct.

-This struct has 3 keywords:
-- `success?:` true/false (whether everything went ok, commands are automatically validated, but still there may still be some an API call here, etc., so you can return false if something went wrong)
-- `data:` data that you want to return eg. to the controller (in the example above the `event.aggregate` will return a proper instance of the Customer model)
-- `errors:` in a scenario when you set success?: false you can also return here some errors related to this (see: `test/dummy/app/domain/customer/command_handlers/create.rb` for an example)

 Example:

 ```ruby